learn-co-students/nyc-web-031218/30-jsx-props-and-state/README.md

 - When using classes, React creates instances of our class.
 - As you know from vanilla JS, each instance of a class is different from each other.
 - So the `this` context inside one instance is not the same as another.
+  - You'll eventually see why _this_ is the reason why classes can have `state` and lifecycle methods whereas functional components cannot.
+  - When you use one of the other becomes clear after building out several projects.

 ```javascript
 // React creates instances of our classes.